May-Ann-Acuna/streamlit-college-article/README.md

 if lottie_animation_end:
     st_lottie(lottie_animation_end, speed=1, width=600, height=400, key="conclusion")

-# Add a horizontal line to separate sections
 st.markdown("---")

-# Closing message with emojis
 st.markdown("""
 **Thanks for reading!** 😊
 Feel free to connect with me for any questions or discussions.
 I wish all college students the best on their journey! 💫
 """)